rayestrada/toolkit/README.md

 The toolkit utilizes [Webpack](https://webpack.github.io/docs/) for JavaScript management.
 Webpack allows us to create a modular JavaScript project.

-The toolkit comes packaged with 4 compiled JavaScript files: carousel.js, map.js, modal.js, and script.js.
-The purpose of having a separate file for carousel, map, and modal is so these files can be included only on pages where they are needed.
+All js files that are added to the main js folder will be output as a standalone file in the output folder.
+All js files in subdirectories will not be output as standalone files.
+The toolkit comes packaged with 4 example standalone JavaScript files: init-carousel.js, init-map.js, init-modal.js, and init-script.js.

-init-script.js is the main js file and is being used to import JS files from src/js/includes.
-Require functions can be removed if you are not using a particular functionality.
+init-script.js is the main js file and is an example which includes component JS files from a subdirectory `includes`.
+Require functions can be removed or commented out safely if you are not using these components functionality.

-All custom JS code should be written in init-script.js, or in the appropriate toolkit file (i.e. accordion.js can be updated to match your specific use case).

 ### Adding a new module